polychromatic-blackguardist/polychromatic-blackguardist.github.io/docs/index.md

-# Welcome to Chimeric Dream
+# Welcome to Polychromatic Blackguardist

-A chaotic mishmash of eclectic snippets of reality.
+(Don't worry: here, my obloquy is bleached, so you can read this site at work.)

 You may be here for: